celery/cyme/docs/introduction.rst

     ["tasks"]

-Now we can make our worker node consume from the ``tasks`` queue to process tasks sent to it::
+Now we can make our worker instance consume from the ``tasks`` queue to process tasks sent to it::

     $ curl -X PUT -i \